Teaching From Home? We Can Help!

 Students can conduct investigations outside with the Outside Detector and make correlations to the Electromagnetic Spectrum and the amplitude of a wave is related to the energy in a wave.

-Students can use these beads in experiments to support mathematical representations of UV light versus white light.
+Students can use these UV Beads in experiments to support mathematical representations of UV light versus white light.

 * NGSS is a registered trademark of Achieve.
 Neither Achieve nor the lead states and partners that developed the Next Generation Science Standards were involved in the production of, and do not endorse, this product.